thatdevgirl/block-controller/block-controller/readme.txt

 4. The block usage details page for a single block.
 This page is similar to the details page for all blocks, but includes only the information for a single block.

 == Changelog ==

+= 1.4 =
+* Updated the block usage summary page to use the core WP Table, which adds sorting functionality to the page and block count columns.

 = 1.3 =
 * Added a block summary view to display a simple table that lists all of the blocks used on the site, along with the number of instances of each block and the number of pages each block appears on.